Screenwriting Tips: 7 Things to Remember while Creating a Negative Character

 In this article, I provide the most important seven tips from the locked secrets of screenwriting to help create your negative character without it being nondescript, brazen, and austere.

-But before we get into the depth of making a villain, we must know that there is a huge misunderstanding between an anti-hero and a villain.
+But before we get into the depths of making a villain, we must know that there is a huge misunderstanding between an anti-hero and a villain.

 NEGATIVE CHARACTERS: ANTI-HERO V/S VILLAIN